We turn to police officers when we want to feel protected from harm. But what happens when a police officer is the one causing you to feel unsafe?

 Wrongful death in police custody.
-If a loved one is detained by a police officer and the officer acts negligently, which results in your loved one’s death, then you might be able to recover damages.
+If a loved one is detained by a police officer and the officer acts negligently, resulting in your loved one’s death, you might be able to recover damages.
 For example, if a suspect has a health condition that police officers are aware of and they fail to administer the necessary medications and the suspect dies as a result, then the suspect’s family can sue for wrongful death.

 Filing a Police Brutality Claim

 In New York, you only have 90 days from the date of the incident to file a police brutality claim.
 That’s why it’s important to act quickly to retain a qualified attorney.
 They can help you investigate your case and seek justice.